Young Carers Project

 Project

-In order to address these issues we are seeking, in the first phase of this project (in 2024/25) to ensure that:
+In order to address these issues, we are seeking to ensure that:

-- All Sheffield settings are capturing any identified young carers in their census return in January 2025.
+- All Sheffield settings are recording any identified young carers in their census return in January 2025.

 - All Sheffield settings have a good understanding of how to identify and support young carers in their community.